Your scalp probably isn’t high on your list of beauty priorities because it’s hidden away beneath your hair.

 If cash is short or if you just prefer making your own products, you can easily make a scalp mask at home.
-Try this:

-There’s no set timeframe as to when you will start to see results, but if you’re using the right type of products and are using them regularly (without overdoing it and aggravating your scalp), there’s no reason why your efforts won’t pay off sooner rather than later.
+There’s no set timeframe as to when you will start to see results, but if you’re using the right type of products regularly (without overdoing it and aggravating your scalp), there’s no reason why your efforts won’t pay off sooner rather than later.

-They’re a sign our scalps need a bit of additional TLC, which is available in abundance, as you’ve most probably realised now you’ve reached the end of this article.
+They’re a sign our scalp needs a bit of additional TLC, which is available in abundance, as you’ve most probably realised now you’ve reached the end of this article.

-For more healthy scalp and hair insight read, ‘Hair detox: 15 ways to do scalp cleansing & look after your hair.’
+For more healthy scalp and hair, insight read, ‘Hair detox: 15 ways to do scalp cleansing & look after your hair.’

 Michelle joined Holland and Barrett in 2005 as a Customer Services Advisor where she worked for a total of 6 years.

 She left H&B to pursue a career within the public sector and later returned in 2013 where she continued to support the Customer Services department and further developed by qualifying as an advanced product advisor working alongside a team of nutritionists.

 She then moved to buying as a FNSS Raw Materials Coordinator before joining the Regulatory Affairs Department in 2017 as a Regulatory Affairs Associate.
 After 3 years in this role, she then moved to the Beauty team where she expanded her knowledge to focus on the beauty industry.

 Michelle is now working on both own-label and branded beauty lines, ensuring that these products and all relating marketing material comply to the EU, UK and International Cosmetics Regulations.

 Michelle has 3 children who take up a lot of her time, but when she has a few spare minutes she enjoys walking, fitness and cooking.